- Your Chime® Checking Account comes with a Visa® Debit Card, no monthly fees or minimum balance fees.

 However, if you try to make a $200 purchase, your transaction will be rejected.
 Some cards offer an optional overdraft protection feature that allows you to tap another account or small credit line to prevent an overdraft, but fees usually apply.

-Online shopping with a prepaid card requires you to enter your card number, just as you would for a debit or traditional credit card transaction.
-The card should also have a security code, just like a traditional credit card.
+Shopping online with a prepaid card is a breeze.
+You simply enter your card number just like you would with any debit or credit card.
+Plus, your card will have a security code, much like a credit card.

 3. How Do I Get a Prepaid Card?